 On the morning of the 13th, I woke up at 4 am.
-I’d been waking up super early pretty regularly.
-I was hyper nesting and super excited about being in our new house.
-All I wanted to do was clean and organize.
+I’d been waking up super early pretty regularly because I was hyper nesting and I was super excited about being in our new house and I wanted to clean and organize.
 I was sitting at the kitchen table eating breakfast and shopping for curtains when I felt my first contraction.
 It was 5:30 am at that point.
-I started timing them.
-After a couple hours they were coming pretty regularly at 3 minutes apart.
-We packed up the kids and called the hospital to let them know I’d be coming in.
-All we had to do was get our older boys dropped off at their grandparent’s house.
+I started timing them, and after a couple hours they were coming pretty regularly at 3 minutes apart so we packed up the kids and called the hospital to let them know I’d be coming in after we got our older boys dropped off at their grandparent’s house.

 We arrived at the hospital at about 8 am, but we didn’t get into triage until about 8:30 am.
-I was only dilated to a 2, but I felt really light headed all of a sudden.
-They had me lay on my left side.
-That didn’t help, so they hooked me up to an IV to give me fluids.
+I was only dilated to a 2, but I felt really light headed all of a sudden so they had me lay on my left side, and when that didn’t help, they hooked me up to an IV to give me fluids.
 I was so dehydrated that they couldn’t find a vein, and that is super rare for me.
 Doctors and nurses are always telling me how lovely my veins are.
 I think I hated getting hooked up to the IV more than labor itself…

 Once the IV was in and I was getting fluids, I felt much better.
-The contractions had slowed down during that time.
-They began picking up again once I got those fluids in me.
+The contractions had slowed down during that time, but they began picking up again once I got those fluids in me.
 They checked my cervix again at 11 am and I was only dilated to a 3.
-They decided to keep me in triage to monitor me and the baby a little longer.
-I guess they weren’t sure if my labor would continue to progress…
+They decided to keep me in triage to monitor me and the baby a little longer and see if my labor continued to progress.

-The nurse wheeled me to my room in a wheel chair.
-I had a couple really intense contractions on the way there.
+The nurse wheeled me to my room in a wheel chair, and I had a couple really intense contractions on the way there.
 Once we got into the room, they gave me the nitrous and checked my cervix.
-It was at an 8.
-I tried to use the nitrous to help me.
-I hated it… It made me feel lightheaded all over again so I threw it on the floor.
-I was gettin’ that baby out all natural!
+I was at an 8.
+I tried to use the nitrous to help me, but it made me feel lightheaded all over again so I threw it on the floor and decided to get that baby out all natural.
 They tried to give me oxygen to help me, but the contractions were so intense that I couldn’t focus on anything else.
 With the next contraction, my body somehow knew exactly what to do.
 I flipped onto my side and told everyone I needed to push.
-I didn’t hear them, but apparently the nurses told me to wait.
-I wasn’t fully dilated, and the doctor wasn’t there yet!
+I didn’t hear them, but apparently the nurses told me to wait because I wasn’t fully dilated and the doctor wasn’t there yet.

 The doctor arrived right as my water broke and I started pushing.
-Ryan turned away for a second to move a chair.
-When he turned back, Mason’s head was born!
+Ryan turned away for a second to move a chair, and when he turned back Mason’s head was born!
 The doctor coached me through the next couple of pushes and then at 1:17 pm Mason was out.
 We had a slow start but he was ready to see the world!
 Ryan even cut the cord this time.
 The doctor didn’t give him a choice, he just said, “here Dad, help me out with this” and handed him the scissors and showed him where to cut.
 He did great!
 No one passed out!

 It’s been nice to be home enjoying our precious new baby.
 Kender and Rhett are both awesome big brothers, and they love their little Mason.
-I was able to breast feed for 2 weeks this time!
-But he wasn’t gaining weight, so his doctor suggested I start using some formula.
+I was able to breast feed for 2 weeks this time before his doctor suggested switching to formula because he wasn’t gaining enough weight.
 I’ve had that same problem with all 3 boys!
 I breastfed Kender for a couple days (anxiety was the biggest reason for the switch with him), Rhett for about a week, and Mason for about 2 weeks.
 I’m glad I was able to nurse him for as long as I did, but honestly I prefer bottle feeding anyway.
 And I’ll do whatever my baby needs to be happy and healthy!